kulishsasha54922-cyber/Power-consumption-analysis/README.md

 ![Average power consumption by zone](assets/zone-comparison.png)

-### Temperature matters, but it is only part of the story
+### Temperature is relevant, does not explain demand alone

 Temperature and total consumption have a **positive correlation of 0.49**.
 In general, electricity use tends to be higher on warmer days, which matches the summer peak seen earlier.